cdhx/Class_detection_and_linking_for_KBQA/README.md

 In the main function we give an example of EDG, input this and output the linking result.

+2020.9.30 update

+CL() function  receive a string as input

+CL_edg() function receive EDG as input

 ## Future work
 This work can only recieve EDG as input, we will make a version that recieve question as input.